Nodira0411/Nodira0411/README.md

 ## 👨‍💻 About Me

 I am a passionate software developer with expertise in [mention your field, e.g., full-stack development, data science, etc.].
 With experience working in [your industry or project types], I enjoy solving complex problems and building robust applications.
 My GitHub profile showcases my open-source contributions, personal projects, and continuous learning in the tech industry.
-I am always excited to learn new technologies and collaborate with other developers.
+I am always excited to learn new technologies and collaborate with other developers.I love mom and dad.

 ---